adie9/Freshdesk-Ticketing/README.md

 ![Test_Email_Success](/images/Test_Email_Success.png)

+### Ticket Automation
+Next, I wanted to try and route tickets based on the content found in the request.
+For example, if a request contained "password reset", the ticket should be automatically routed to the group "Level 1 IT Support".
+To do this, I first needed to create the group.
+I navigated to Admin > Groups and created the group:

+![Group_Creation]

+Now that the group was created I needed to create a rule.
+I navigated to Admin > Automation and clicked on "New Rule".
+A rule has three components: 1) **Event** 2) **Condition** 3) **Action**

 ## What I Learned
 After completing this project, I was able to familiarize myself with a ticketing system and its processes such as configuring a support emai, automating ticket routes, and responding to/closing tickets.